Here are some common tips for using computers which may help at Clemson or anywhere you use computers.

 Tips on purchasing:

-- Check with your Major's college to see what their might require or suggest.
+Check with your Major's college to see what they might require or suggest.

-- It is a good idea to purchase a "good" surge protector, but don't overdo it.
-A good surge protector will cost less than $50.
-Remember, no surge protector can guarantee it will stop a direct surge from a lightning strike.
+It is a good idea to purchase a "good" surge protector; a good surge protector will cost less than $50.
+Remember, surge protectors cannot guarantee protection against a direct surge from a lightning strike.

-- In apartments and dorms, you should purchase renter's insurance for your PC and other valuables to protect against theft.
+In apartments and dorms, you should purchase renter's insurance for your PC and other valuables to protect against theft.
 For home owners, make sure your home owners' insurance covers the computer.
-Register your software and hardware.

 Tips for general use:

-- Backup your data on different media (i.e. a hard drive, a zip drive, a floppy drive).
+Backup your data on various media (i.e. a hard drive, USB flash drive, Google drive).

-- Don't just turn off a computer, always "Shut down" a computer from the menu (Start menu for Windows and Special Menu for Macs).
+Don't just turn off a computer, always "Shut down" or "Sleep" a computer from the menu (Start menu for Windows and Special Menu for Macs).

-- Don't "over secure" your computer and files with security software (BIOS passwords, password protection, screen savers, etc.).
-The best security is a locked door.
+Secure your computer and files with security software (BIOS passwords, password protection, screen savers, etc.).
+Remember that the best security is a locked door.
 If you do use these measures, be sure to remember the passwords.
-If you lose them often there is often no options for recovering the data, so be careful.
+If you lose them, often there is no options for recovering the data, so be careful.
 With BIOS passwords, the motherboard will have to be replaced if the BIOS password is forgotten.

-- Crashes will happen on a computer.
-Prepare for them by saving your work every 5-10 minutes (especially save before printing).
+Crashes will happen on a computer.
+Prepare for them by saving your work every 5-10 minutes (especially save before printing and for important work).